bhavyaghai/PhD_template/README.md

-# Stony Brook PhD Template 2023
+# Stony Brook PhD Thesis Template 2023

 My PhD thesis based on this template was approved by ProQuest in 2023.
 This template is originally based on [this](https://www.overleaf.com/latex/templates/stony-brook-physics-phd-thesis-template/mbvckkwhfntf) template.
 The previous template is not accepted by Proquest due to some formatting issues.
 I have modified that template to accommodate the requirements of ProQuest.